 You Can Ask for a Lawyer

 Every person charged with a crime has the right to a lawyer.
 Even if you have never talked with a lawyer before, you still have every right to contact one.
 Ask the officers how to get in touch with a lawyer.
 They will have to help you.
 When you hire a lawyer, look for one who has experience in your charges.
 Lawyers with experience are more likely to know how to build your case.

 You have rights, even after an arrest.
 The two main rights that you should rely upon after an arrest is your right to remain silent and your right to a lawyer.
 When you’re silent, you are less likely to say something incriminating.
-If you are facing criminal charges, set up a consultation with a lawyer, like a criminal lawyer in Civic Center San Francisco, CA from Hallinan Law Firm, today.
+If you are facing criminal charges, set up a consultation with a lawyer, like a criminal lawyer from Hallinan Law Firm, today.